AEB-labs/node-soap-graphql/README.md

 # soap-graphql

-Create a graphql schema based on soap endpoint.
+Create a graphql schema based on a WSDL-defined soap endpoint.

+Note: Not production ready (yet).
+Will only work for a limited number of WSDLs.

 ## Example
 ```typescript